hanpama/gqg/README.md

 When you define a type like `Post`, you would have a blueprint of how its resolver and source type should be.

-GQG helps you to explicitly annotate the resolvers and source.
+GQG helps you to explicitly annotate the resolver and source fields.

 ```graphql
 type Post implements Node {